 Last Night in Gazi

 Getting to Gazi from central Athens is easy and enjoyable, even in the heat.
 If you are starting at Syntagma Square you walk down Ermou, the main pedestrian shopping street that begins at Syntagma.
-Just before the intersection at Athinas Street and Monastiraki Square Ermou becomes a traffic street again for several
+Just before the intersection at Athinas Street and Monastiraki Square Ermou becomes a traffic street again

 blocks until it stops at the Byzantine Church of Ag Assomaton.
 But though Ermou has stopped we continue down what used to be the rest of Ermou and is now a park that